Mzowh/Gematria/README.md

 =======

 # Gematria
-My Open-Source Gematria program
+Open-Source Gematria program

 # How to use:
 1. Create a file named GematriaMain.txt (The program will read from this, if you do not have it, you will get a message saying that you need to create it.)
-2. Enter your phrases and 'directives'
+2. Enter your phrases
 3. Run the program
 4. Open Test.HTML